bramley/phplist-plugin-subscribers/README.md

 ### Install through phplist ###
 Install on the Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-subscribers/archive/master.zip`.

-In phplist releases 3.0.5 and earlier there is a bug that can cause a plugin to be incompletely installed on some configurations (<https://mantis.phplist.com/view.php?id=16865>).
-Check that these files are in the plugin directory.
-If not then you will need to install manually.
-The bug has been fixed in release 3.0.6.

-* the file SubscribersPlugin.php
-* the directory SubscribersPlugin

-Then click the small orange icon to enable the plugin.

 ### Install manually ###
 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-subscribers/archive/master.zip>